 Switch to snow tires

-Snow tires are a good idea for those drivers who face roads that are consistently covered with snow or ice.
-While four-wheel-drive vehicles naturally handle these conditions well, snow tires come with special tread patterns and rubber compounds afford even more traction and stability on the road.
-These benefits directly translate to a safer driving experience in the winter, as you are less likely to slide with a set of winter tires equipped.
+Snow tires are a good idea for drivers who face roads that are consistently covered with snow or ice.
+While four-wheel-drive vehicles naturally handle these conditions well, snow tires come with special tread patterns and rubber compounds that afford even more traction and stability on the road.
+These benefits directly translate to a safer driving experience in the winter as you are less likely to slide with a set of winter tires equipped.